lewoudar/scalpel/README.md

 - [selenium](https://pypi.org/project/selenium/): A library for controlling a browser.
 - [gevent](http://www.gevent.org/): An asynchronous framework using the synchronous way. (optional)
 - [trio](https://trio.readthedocs.io/en/stable/): A modern asynchronous framework using `async/await` syntax. (optional)
+- [anyio](https://anyio.readthedocs.io/): An asynchronous networking and concurrency library that works on top of either asyncio or trio.
 - [parsel](https://parsel.readthedocs.io/): A library elements in HTML/XML documents.
 - [attrs](https://www.attrs.org/en/stable/): A library helping to write classes without pain.
 - [fake-useragent](https://pypi.org/project/fake-useragent/): A simple library to fake a user agent.